phac-nml/irida-wf-ga2xml/README.md

 - `-o`/`--outdir`: Output directory; where to create the `<workflow-name>/<workflow-version>/` directory structure and write the `irida_workflow.xml`, `irida_workflow_structure.ga` and `messages_en.properties` files
 - `-x`/`--extra-tool-param-attrs`: Save extra toolParameter attributes `["label", "type"]` to XML `toolParameter` tags
 - `--remove-output-name-file-ext`: Remove file extension in workflow output names? (default is to keep the extensions in the `<output>` tag names)
-- `-u`/`--uuid-as-toolid`: Use UUID when building tool_ids, needed for workflows with duplicate tools.
+- `-u`/`--use-tool-name-as-id`: Use tool names when building tool_ids, will not work with workflows that have multiple of the same tool.

 ## Getting started with Leiningen